What’s the Difference Between a Raspberry Pi and a Computer?

 The only catch is that you will have to make some adjustments to how you work and also to the official Raspberry Pi OS.
 You’ll need to do some tinkering, especially where it involves learning a few terminal commands.
 Luckily, the RaspberryTips website is here for you.

 In the end, it might not be as comfortable as using a $1000 laptop, but it’s quite possible to use the Pi as a computer.
-I even tried it a few months ago, and it was not so horrible (I definitely need to try again on a more powerful model).
+I even tried it a few months ago, and it was not so horrible (it was even better with the Pi 5).

 All in all, the underlying differences between these devices are responsible for the difference in how they work.
 So if you would like to try out the Raspberry Pi, be prepared to learn more about the software and hardware used to make the necessary changes so that it can work for you.